Contact Us Today! 206-504-2500

 NOTE: If the car has been moved safely off the roadway prior to being pursued by a law enforcement officer, a person will have an affirmative defense to the crime of physical control.

-DUI and Physical Control, as gross misdemeanors, carry a maximum sentence of up to 364 days in jail and/or a $5,000 fine.
+Maximum Physical Control Penalty: Up to 364 days in jail and/or a $5,000 fine.

 Under RCW 46.61.503, a person is guilty of driving or being in actual physical control of a motor vehicle after consuming alcohol if the person operates or is in actual physical control and:

-1. is under the age of twenty-one;
+1. Is under the age of twenty-one;

-2. has a BAC between .02 and .08; or
+2. Has a BAC between .02 and .08; or

 Under RCW 46.25.090, a person is disqualified from driving a commercial motor vehicle for a period of not less than one year if a report has been received by the department pursuant to RCW 46.20.308 or 46.25.120, or if the person has been convicted of a first violation, within this or any other jurisdiction, of: